BraydonKains/tech-blog/content/posts/death-of-for-loop.md

 ```

 This code isn't inherently wrong, but doesn't it seem like a waste to write a traditional `for` loop just to assign the value to a local constant variable every time?
 We don't actually need to modify the source collection, we just need to iterate through it and read each value individually.
 Enter the `foreach` loop.
-This style of loop cuts out that boilerplate step that assigs a local constant in each iteration of your loop.
+This style of loop cuts out that boilerplate step that assigns a local constant in each iteration of your loop.
 Instead of each loop iteration having an index, each loop iteration will have an item.
 In JavaScript, this is implemented using the `for...of` syntax.

 ```javascript
 const arr = [1, 2, 3, 4, 5];